ipatch/dotfiles/README.md

 <details>
 <summary><strong>TODOs</strong></summary>

+- [ ] [tmux] use vivaldi keybinding for switching between windows as opposed to using shift+arrow keys
 - [ ] [vim] [neovim] keep the `lcd` / `pwd` to the directory nvim was launched from **especially** if nvim was launched with no args
 - [ ] [alacritty] [fish] [tmux] [karabiner] [hammerspoon] _double tap esc_, ie. esc², to run the keyboard shortcut of clearing the scree, ie. prefix (tmux), then control+l
 - [ ] [vim] [nvim] [coc] [eslint] gutter warn glyph appeares to be `>>` in the color red, would much prefer to keep warning color consistent with the color of the warning text, and same with error text, keep that the color red.